 Before I sign off for the night, a quick explanation for the pair of clay cows that appear on everyone’s roofs here in the Sacred Valley region.
 Usually paired with a crucifix, the brightly painted beasts are positioned atop one’s home as they are thought to bring good luck, fertility and protection to the household.

-Just like religion, whatever “floats your boat”, I guess.
+Just like religion in general, whatever “floats your boat”, I guess.

 Heading out to dinner with everyone shortly, then it’s time to return to the hotel to receive our Inca Trail briefing and to receive our duffel bags for packing.
 There’s a set limit as to how many kilos are allowed to be carried by our porters, so me thinks there’s going to be all sorts of entertainment ahead in watching some of the girls get their bags weighed tonight and tomorrow morning.